radialmonster/image_rater/README.md

 Image Rater is a Python-based application designed to help users compare and rate images in a specified folder.
 Users can visually compare pairs of images, choose the better one, and reject unwanted images.
 The program keeps track of progress and saves ratings for future use.
 At the end of the process, the best-rated images are copied to separate folders based on their ratings.

+Summary of usage:  Once a folder is selected, 2 images will be displayed.
+The user chooses which one of the 2 images they like better.
+This rating is saved.
+Then it will show a different image to compare it to.
+The user keeps choosing which of the 2 images are better until all of the images have been compared against each other.
+Once complete and the program ends, the images are ranked 1 (lowest) - 5 (highest) and copied into subfolders according to their ranking.
+The ranked 5 folder would contain your favorite images.

 ## Features

 - **Image Comparison:** Visually compare two images at a time and choose the better one.